Bilateral Salpingectomy Specialist in Austin, TX

 Bilateral salpingectomy is a safe and practical choice for women who are confident about their decision not to have children in the future and want the added health benefits of cancer prevention.

-Is a Bilateral Salpingectomy the Same as Tubal Ligation?
+Is a Bilateral Salpingectomy Safe?

 Is a Bilateral Salpingectomy Right for Me?